eerimoq/simba/doc/user-guide.rst

 applicable to other build systems as well, in particular the configuration section.

-The Simba installation guide can be found on the :doc:`installation` page.
+The Simba installation guide can be found on the :doc:`getting-started` page.

 Software architecture
 ---------------------